coldtype/coldtype/README.md

-__⚠️🌋 Please be aware this code is alpha-quality; the API is subject to change; documentation is sparse 🌋⚠️__
+__⚠️🌋 Warning: the code is alpha-quality; the API is subject to change; the documentation is sparse 🌋⚠️__

 ---